fklein82/cloud-server/_posts/2024-06-11-gitlab-openshift.markdown

     - echo "Selecting project"
     - ./oc project "${OCP_PROJECT}"
     - ./oc start-build my-docker-build --from-dir . -F
-#    - echo "Building image."

-# unit-test-job:   # This job runs in the test stage.
-#   stage: test    # It only starts when the job in the build stage completes successfully.
-#   script:
-#     - echo "Running unit tests...
-This will take about 60 seconds."
-#     - sleep 60
-#     - echo "Code coverage is 90%"
 ```
 ```
 # Change : https://downloads-openshift-console.apps.cluster-h4js2.sandbox553.opentlc.com with your Openshift API url.